pagadesantosh/all_about_front_end/html_css_dom_js_node_react_redux/redux/Redux interview questions.md

 15. What is the difference between React State vs Redux State?
 16. What is the best way to access redux store outside a react component?
 17. How to add multiple middleware to redux?
-18. How to set initial state in Redux?
-19. What is the purpose of the constants in Redux?
-20. What are the differences between redux-saga and redux-thunk?
-21. Explain Redux form with an example?
-22. How to reset state in redux?
-23. Why are Redux state functions called as reducers?
-24. What are the differences between call and put in redux-saga?
-25. What is the mental model of `redux-saga`?
-26. How `Relay` is different from Redux?
-27. When would `bindActionCreators` be used in react/redux?
-28. What is `mapStateToProps` and `mapDispatchToProps`?
-29. What is `reselect` and how it works?
-30. What are the different ways to dispatch actions in Redux?
-31. How to use Redux for Error Handling?
-32. Explain the purpose of `Redux middleware`.

-33. How does Redux handle `asynchronous actions`?

-34. Discuss the use of the `compose` function in Redux.

-35. How would you `test` Redux-connected components?

-36. Discuss the role of the `initialState` in a Redux reducer.

-37. Discuss the concept of `middleware chaining` in Redux.

-38. What is the purpose of the `Redux DevTools` extension?

-39. How do you handle `side effects` in Redux applications?

-40. Discuss the significance of the `payload` in a Redux action.

-41. Explain the need for the `connect` function in React-Redux.

-42. Discuss the principles of `normalizing state` shape in Redux.

-43. Describe the role of the `Redux store` in a React application.

-44. Explain the significance of the `action type` in a Redux action.

-45. Discuss the use of `memoization` in React-Redux applications.

-46. Describe the role of the `Provider` component in React-Redux.

-47. How does the Redux store `subscribe` to changes in the state?

-48. Discuss the role of `selectors` in optimizing Redux state access.

-49. Explain the purpose of the `applyMiddleware` function in Redux.

-50. How can you handle `optimistic updates` in a Redux application?

-51. What is the purpose of the `combineReducers` function in Redux?

-52. Explain the concept of `immutability` and its importance in Redux.

-53. `Compare` Redux and Context API in React for state management.

-54. How would you `integrate` Redux with React Router for navigation?

-55. How can you `handle forms` in a Redux-powered React application?

-56. Explain the concept of `time-travel debugging`with Redux DevTools.

-57. Discuss the concept of `middleware` in Redux and provide examples.

-58. Discuss the difference between `actions` and `action creators` in Redux.

-59. Explain the purpose of the `redux-persist library` in a Redux application.

-60. How can you handle `authentication` and `authorization` in a Redux app?

-61. How would you `optimize` the performance of a React-Redux application?

-62. Explain the `difference` between the terms `"action"` and `"reducer"` in Redux.

-62. How can you `avoid` `unnecessary re-rendering` in a React-Redux application?

-63. Explain the purpose of the `createSelector` function from the Reselect library.

-64. Discuss the `benefits` and `drawbacks` of using Redux in a small-scale application.

-65. Discuss the `advantages` and `disadvantages` of using Redux in a large-scale application.
+18. What are the differences between redux-saga and redux-thunk?
+19. Explain Redux form with an example?
+20. How to reset state in redux?

+21. What are the differences between call and put in redux-saga?
+22. What is the mental model of `redux-saga`?
+23. How `Relay` is different from Redux?
+24. When would `bindActionCreators` be used in react/redux?
+25. What is `mapStateToProps` and `mapDispatchToProps`?
+26. What is `reselect` and how it works?
+27. What are the different ways to dispatch actions in Redux?
+28. How to use Redux for Error Handling?
+29. Explain the purpose of `Redux middleware`.

+30. How does Redux handle `asynchronous actions`?

+31. Discuss the use of the `compose` function in Redux.

+32. How would you `test` Redux-connected components?

+33. Discuss the concept of `middleware chaining` in Redux.

+34. What is the purpose of the `Redux DevTools` extension?

+35. Discuss the significance of the `payload` in a Redux action.

+36. Explain the need for the `connect` function in React-Redux.

+37. Discuss the principles of `normalizing state` shape in Redux.

+38. Discuss the use of `memoization` in React-Redux applications.

+39. Describe the role of the `Provider` component in React-Redux.

+40. How does the Redux store `subscribe` to changes in the state?

+41. Discuss the role of `selectors` in optimizing Redux state access.

+42. Explain the purpose of the `applyMiddleware` function in Redux.

+43. How can you handle `optimistic updates` in a Redux application?

+44. Explain the concept of `immutability` and its importance in Redux.

+45. `Compare` Redux and Context API in React for state management.

+46. How would you `integrate` Redux with React Router for navigation?

+47. How can you `handle forms` in a Redux-powered React application?

+48. Explain the concept of `time-travel debugging`with Redux DevTools.

+49. Discuss the concept of `middleware` in Redux and provide examples.

+50. Explain the purpose of the `redux-persist library` in a Redux application.

+51. How can you handle `authentication` and `authorization` in a Redux app?

+52. How would you `optimize` the performance of a React-Redux application?

+53. How can you `avoid` `unnecessary re-rendering` in a React-Redux application?

+54. Explain the purpose of the `createSelector` function from the Reselect library.

+55. Discuss the `benefits` and `drawbacks` of using Redux in a small-scale application.

+56. Discuss the `advantages` and `disadvantages` of using Redux in a large-scale application.